snoozee/high-low/readme.md

   <li><b>Controller</b> - app/Http/Controllers/CardsCotnroller.php - recieving and operating Deckofcardsapi data</li>
 </ul>

-<h2>If for some reason files are not pulled up - change the path without /public</h2>
+<h2>If for some reason files are not pulled up - chek the path.
+Add /public</h2>